Calculating composite-particle spectra in Hamiltonian formalism and demonstration in 2-flavor QED$_{1+1\text{d}}$: Conclusion and Discussion

 In this work, we have computed the mass spectrum at $\theta = 0$.
 We note that we have neglected many systematic errors, and thus there is plenty of room for improvement.
 As a physics, extending our investigation to $\theta \neq 0$ should be interesting, where the sign problem arises in naive applications of Monte Carlo simulations.
 The presence of $\theta$ introduces some differences compared to the $\theta = 0$ case.
 Firstly, the mass of the pion, which corresponds to the gap of the system, decreases as $\theta\to \pi$.
 Consequently, we may need to increase the bound dimension of MPS, leading to higher computational costs.
-Secondly, the parity and $G$-parity are no longer good quantum numbers for $\theta\not=0$, and the scalar and pseudo-scalar operators have a nontrivial mixture.
+Secondly, the parity and $G$-parity are no longer good quantum numbers for $\theta \neq 0$, and the scalar and pseudo-scalar operators have a nontrivial mixture.
 To handle this situation, we should measure the correlation matrix between these operators and diagonalize it.
 Although distinguishing the excited states, especially $\sigma$ and $\eta$, seems to become tricky, exploring the changes in the spectrum promises intriguing insights.
+Despite these subtleties, we expect that it is still possible to apply the three methods to compute the mass spectrum including the theta term, and the results at $\theta \neq 0$ will be reported elsewhere.
 Needless to say, it is very desirable that future developments of these techniques eventually enable us to compute the hadron spectrum of $4$d strongly-coupled gauge theories having the sign problem in the conventional Monte Carlo methods.

 \acknowledgments We would like to thank S.~Aoki, M.~Honda, T.~Nishino, and K.~Okunishi for their useful discussions.
 The numerical calculations were carried out on XC40 at YITP in Kyoto University and the PC clusters at RIKEN iTHEMS.
 The work of A.~M. is supported by FY2022 Incentive Research Projects of RIKEN.
 The work of E.~I. is supported by JST PRESTO Grant Number JPMJPR2113, JST Grant Number JPMJPF2221, JSPS KAKENHI (S) Grant number 23H05439, JSPS Grant-in-Aid for Transformative Research Areas (A) JP21H05190, and Program for Promoting Researches on the Supercomputer Fugaku” (Simulation for basic science: approaching the new quantum era) Grant number JPMXP1020230411.
 The work of Y.~T. is supported by JSPS KAKENHI Grant number, 22H01218.
 This work is supported by Center for Gravitational Physics and Quantum Information (CGPQI) at YITP.